WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ## Frst time setup

-If everything went good in the steps above... you can mount the SD card into the pi and connect all of your peripherals (mouse, keyboard, monitor if you're planning to use a seperate monitor).
+If everything went good in the steps above... you can mount the SD card into the pi and connect all of your peripherals (mouse, keyboard, monitor).
 Also plug in a network cable if you're planning to use a wired ethernet connection.
 Power up the pi by connecting it to the USB power supply adapter.

 Now wait for it to boot up, this will take couple of minutes depending on what Pi you use.
-The MagicMirrorsoftware should also start automatically and you should see THE FRONT PAGE.
+The MagicMirror software should also start automatically and you should see THE FRONT PAGE.

 For now we will just put some settings right, Follow the steps below:

-#### 1. Closing the MagicMirror software (For Now)
+#### 1. Close the MagicMirror software (For Now)

  * Press `F11` on your keyboard (this will make the MagicMirror window smaller)
  * then open the terminal with `CTRL + T`
- * Type `pm2 stop mm` this is the command tos stop the MagicMirror Software
+ * Type `pm2 stop mm` this is the command to stop the MagicMirror Software
 ![RPI1](./pictures/RPI1.png)
      * other usefull commands are
         * `pm2 restart mm` restarts the software